 Most of the biochemistry blood works would come normal.
 In later stages electrolyte imbalance may occur.

 - Removal of the offending plaster if any

-- Intravenous fluids are essential to maintain hydration and to correct any electrolyte or acid-base abnormalities.
+- Intravenous fluids are essential to maintain hydration

 - Positioning the patient on the left side or prone relieves some of the effects of gravity in pulling the mesenteric pedicle against the duodenum.
 With the patient prone, tipping the bed to tilt the head down further decreases pressure from the pedicle.